Overview

 Accessing the Import Screen

-Navigate to Engineering > Piece Mark BOM Import - Excel from the main menu.
+Engineering menu > Piece Mark BOM Import - Excel (Figure 1)

 Figure 1